 Earn cash back on travel purchases: Travel is a big expense no matter how you slice it.
-Now you can choose to earn 3% cash back on travel purchases to maximize your cash back when you book your trip with the NEA Cash Rewards Card.
+Now you can choose to earn 3% cash back on travel purchases to maximize your cash back when you book your trip with the NEA® Customized Cash Rewards Visa Signature® credit card.
 You’ll earn 3% cash back in the category of your choice: gas and EV charging stations; online shopping, including cable, internet, phone plans and streaming; dining; travel; drug stores and pharmacies; or home improvement/furnishings.
 You’ll also automatically earn 2% cash back at grocery stores and wholesale clubs, and 1% cash back on all other purchases.
 Earn 3% and 2% cash back on the first $2,500 in combined choice category/grocery store/wholesale club purchases each quarter, then earn 1%.
-Plus, you’ll receive a special bonus after spending at least $500 on purchases in the first 90 days of opening your account.
-To learn more, click on the link above to learn more about this offer.
+And there’s a special bonus offer for new account holders.
+Click the link above to learn more about this offer.